nicercode/2016-02-01-ResBaz/lessons/60-shell/index.md

 ls ~ /usr
 ```

 Now we can start adding more options.
-Recall that commands can take both options (with a `-`) followed by arguments.
+Recall that commands can take both options (with a `-` or `--`) followed by arguments.
 Let's add some to `ls`.

 ```
 cd